natgo/wt-wiki-scraper/wikitext-transpiled/ground/Gepard.md

 * Has stabilizer -  can shoot targets while on the move, air and ground ones alike
 * Good amount of ammo in reserve
-* Search and tracking radars, the search radar finds targets while the tracking radar gives a very accurate lead indicator
+* Search and tracking radars, the search radar finds targets while the tracking radar gives a very accurate lead indicator ** Tracking radar cannot be chaffed, so future CAS cannot ignore it by just firing countermeasures every few seconds
 * Search radar dish can be folded when not in use to reduce vehicle height and visibility

 '''Cons:'''